Feb. 23, 2017

 There's always a better way: Innovations in medicine

 Traditionally, x-ray, MRI and ultrasound are used in breast imaging.
-Elise Fear, PhD, professor in electrical and computer engineering at UCalgary’s Schulich School of Engineering, is pioneering the use of microwave technology to complement those diagnostic tools.
+Dr. Elise Fear, PhD, professor in electrical and computer engineering at UCalgary’s Schulich School of Engineering, is pioneering the use of microwave technology to complement those diagnostic tools.

 “Microwaves have different interactions with tissue based on water content,” she says.
 “Fat tissue has more water than glandular tissue, so using microwave imaging we can come up with information on the structure of the breast.”
 This, in conjunction with the traditional imaging methods, provides details about a patient’s breast health that might not otherwise be available.